 PRIMULA BEESIANA Primrose Seeds

-How to Plant PRIMROSE Seeds
+How to Plant and Grow Primrose

-21-30 days.
-Transplant 8-12 inches apart when first anchor roots appear at the base of the plants, just above the soil line.
+Plant Primrose: Sow primrose seeds in cell packs or flats, press into soil but do not cover.
+Need light to germinate.
+Kept at 60-65° F., germination is in 21-30 days.
+Transplant seedlings 8-12 in. apart when first anchor roots appear at the base of the plants, just above the soil line.
 Direct sowing is not recommended.